andreas83/SocialNetwork/README.md

 ### 1.4 Webserver (nginx)

-This is just a example Configuration of our dev system
+This is just a example configuration of our dev system

     server {